Spain’s Working Holiday Visa for Australians

 If you’re an Australian aged between 18 and 30 years old, you’ve completed at least two years of higher education and you speak at least a basic level of Spanish, you can participate in Spain’s Youth Mobility Programme!

-Spain offers up to 500 working holiday visas to Australians each year under its Youth Mobility Programme.
-Under this arrangement, Australians can live and work in Spain for up to 12 months.
-You are allowed to work for up to 6 months per employer, study for up to 4 months, and travel freely within the rest of the Schengen Area for up to 3 months within any 6-month period.
+During your stay in Spain you are allowed to work for up to 6 months per employer and study for up to 4 months.
+You can also travel freely within the rest of the Schengen Area for up to 3 months within any 6-month period.

 With its warm climate, laid-back lifestyle, history & culture, mountains & beaches, and its proximity to the rest of Europe, Spain is a popular destination for young Australians.
 In addition to modern cities like Madrid and Barcelona, Spain boasts charming beachside towns and islands including Palma de Mallorca, Ibiza and the Canary Islands.